Partial Binarization of Neural Networks for Budget-Aware Efficient Learning

-\textbf{MixBin. }It is an iterative search strategy designed to identify the right layers of any given network to be converted to binary or full precision, one-by-one.
-The approach of \texttt{MixBin} is described in Algorithm \ref{mixbin_algo}.
-For the $k$ out of $n$ layers to be binarized, the $j^{\text{th}}$ step of binarization, where $j \in [1, k]$, can be stated as finding the optimal layer $\boldsymbol\theta^* \in \boldsymbol\Theta_{(j)}$ to be binarized.
-It can be mathematically stated as follows.
+\emph{Iterative selection. }It is a greedy selection process based on iterative search strategy designed to identify the right layers of any given network to be converted to binary or full precision, one-by-one.
+For the $k$ out of $n-1$ layers to be binarized, the $j^{\text{th}}$ step of binarization, where $j \in [1, k]$, can be stated as finding the optimal layer $\boldsymbol\theta^* \in \boldsymbol\Theta_{(j)}$ to be binarized.
+It can be mathematically stated as: